 Wayne Drew from Cornwall Housing believes that the training is what will make the scheme successful.
 “The Pre-Tenancy Qualification is one of the biggest parts of this, it gives tenants the skills that they need, but also opens the door to work based training.”

-After they have moved into their property with these new skills, they are not cut off from the services they had been relying on in supported accommodation.
-A tailored plan is created which is completely client lead, and the tenant is provided with at least three months of support with anything from signing up to local services, to paying bills, to sourcing household items.
-This ensures that the transition period is as smooth as can be for all parties involved, and not too much of a drastic step.
+After they have moved into their property, the tenant is provided with at least three months of support with anything from signing up to local services, to paying bills, to sourcing household items.

 As well as the tenant, the landlord is provided with ongoing support with a named contact that they can reach out to with queries at any hour of the day or night.

 They also have the incentive of three months’ rent paid in advance which offers real financial security and allays any worries they may have.

 An investigation of over ten thousand property listings revealed that just two percent of these were open to people on benefits.